top of page

 The size of a BCBA's caseload is likely to depend on many factors, including the number of direct hours they're supervising for each case, the complexity of each case, and other responsibilities.
 BCBAs who have caseloads that are well-balanced may be more likely to provide effective case oversight.
 BCBAs who are overworked with high caseloads are more likely to become burnt out and unable to provide adequate supervision, thus resulting in poor outcomes for both clients and RBTs whom they supervise.

-I can't necessarily provide an exact "acceptable" caseload size for everyone, as it will greatly depend on the BCBAs' experience, other non-billable responsibilities, the complexity of cases, hours, and more.
-My recommendation, however, is to ask a potential provider what the BCBA caseload is like and consider the overall expectations of the position to determine if the BCBA is likely to provide adequate supervision and oversight with the caseload size.
+Caseload sizes can greatly depend on the BCBAs' experience, other non-billable responsibilities, the complexity of cases, hours, and more.
+However, ask potential providers what the BCBA caseload is like and consider the overall expectations of the position to determine if the BCBA is likely to provide adequate supervision and oversight with the caseload size.

 Consider that funding sources often require 10-20% BCBA oversight, so if a child is receiving 30 hours/week, a BCBA needs to provide 3-6 hours of supervision.
 This does not include parent training or re-assessment.
 Providers who ensure appropriately sized caseloads are a definite green flag!